 When creating a home gym with multiple pieces of equipment, many people invest in foam mats with interlocking edges.
 One interlocking piece may have the proper dimensions for a treadmill, but connecting several of these mats can create an entire play area for children or a home gym for adults.

 Although a treadmill mat’s dimensions are designed specifically for in-home treadmills, it can serve a number of other purposes.
 Some homeowners may want to protect hardwood flooring by installing equipment mats under heavy furniture.
-A treadmill mat can also work as a sleeping bag pad or a temporary mattress topper.
+A treadmill mat can also work like a sleeping bag pad or a temporary mattress topper.
 It could also be used as an anti-fatigue mat behind a wet bar or in the kitchen.

 Inexpensive: The most basic treadmill mats for under $20 are not actually full-size mats at all.
 Instead, they are small squares constructed from the same PVC, EVA foam, or rubber as their larger counterparts.
-They are designed to fit under the contact points of the treadmill to reduce vibration and noise, but do not protect the entire machine from outside debris.
+They are designed to fit under the contact points of the treadmill to reduce vibration and noise but do not protect the entire machine from outside debris.
 A few full-size PVC or EVA mats can also be found at this price point, but durability may be an issue.

 Mid-range: Between $20 and $50 is where most first-time treadmill owners will find suitable mats for home exercise equipment.
 Most options in this price range will meet or exceed the minimum size recommendation of 6.5 x 3 feet.
 Some mats will feature solid rubber construction, while others are composites of rubber sandwiched around a PVC or EVA foam core.